shaunchurch/betterweb-extension/Readme.md

 $ npm run dev
 ```

 Then go to `brave://extensions/` or `chrome://extensions/` and `Load unpacked`.
 Select the `./dist` directory.
-Look for the extension icon in the browser toolbar.
+Look for the extension icon in the browser toolbar to confirm it's added.

 #### Note on dev command